tianbochen1/K-th-Power-Expectile-Periodogram/README.md

 "fn.r" contains functions to compute the KEP.
 "eeg example.r" and "sp example.r" contains the code to reprodeuce the figures in Section 2.3.
 "kepsim.r" reproduces the results in the simulations.
-"train.py" train the CNN model in Section 5.

 Data: